Version 3.x is required to use the LaTeX and color features as demonstrated here – see Quick Start>

 Result

-Examples
+Advanced Examples

-Each of the examples below includes
+Each of the examples below includes:

 - An overview of the pmath symbols available with this shortcode,

-- The final output in LaTeX-styled output,
+- The final output is server-side PNG images,

-Example 1 – Show three polynomials grouped as a matrix and delimited with only a left-hand brace.
+Show three polynomials grouped as a matrix and delimited with only a left-hand brace.

 Enter a shortcode block like this…

-[pmath size=24/]delim{lbrace}{matrix{3}{1}{{3x-5y+z=0} {sqrt{2}x-7y+8z=0} {x-8y+9z=0}}}{ }[/pmath]
+[pmath size=24/]delim{lbrace}{matrix{3}{1}{{3x-5y+z=0} {sqrt{2}x-7y+8z=0} {x-8y+9z=0}}}{~}[/pmath]

 The result looks like this …